Pete-Lawrence/Pete-Lawrence.github.io/README.md

 * Press the button on your controller that you want the button macro applied to (before **"Waiting for Button Press..."** times out).

-* Click **"Add New Mapping"** and select the button in the dropdown menu you applied the macro to and click "Disable" button macros from overlapping.
+* Click **"Add New Mapping"** and select the button in the dropdown menu you applied the macro to and click **"Disable"** to prevent button macros from overlapping.

 When you are done follow these steps in this order,
 1. Press **"Apply Mapping"**